 Goal 7: Compliance and enforcement

 Objectives Targets Activities Timeframe

 Reduce the level of dumping and littering Reduction in illegal dumping and littering.
 Increase in numbers of prosecution for littering and dumping Review the by-laws and enforce the By- laws Put signs at the open spaces with fine and toll free number for illegal dumping.
 Implement fining procedures.
+Continuously

 Use of designated whistle blowing facilities.
-Develop an Illegal Dumping Management Strategy (for example, place mass containers at identified dumping hot spots and establish community watch and incentive Schemes).
-Develop a system for residents to report waste transgressions, for example illegal Continuously
+Develop an Illegal Dumping Management Strategy (for example, place mass containers

+at identified dumping hot spots and

-dumping.
-Ensure that all industrial and medical waste are disposed of in a responsible manner. - Compile a list or database of all industries, private waste disposal sites and medical facilities in the municipal area.
-June 2018
+establish community watch and incentive Schemes).
+Develop a system for residents to report waste transgressions, for example illegal dumping.
+Ensure that all industrial and medical waste are disposed of in a responsible manner.
+To have database of all industries, private waste disposal sites and medical facilities Compile a list or database of all industries, private waste disposal sites and medical facilities in the municipal area.
+June 2027